-Summary: A Roman centurion's "great faith" was praised by Jesus Christ.
-The centurion's confidence in the authority of the spoken word of the Lord provides some great faith lessons for those seeking divine healing.
+- Summary: A Roman centurion's "great faith" was praised by Jesus Christ.
+The centurion's confidence in the power of the spoken word of the Lord provides some great faith lessons for those seeking divine healing.

 Luke 7:1-2 When Jesus had finished saying all this in the hearing of the people, he entered Capernaum.
 There a centurion’s servant, whom his master valued highly, was sick and about to die.

 - •• Jesus had been preaching to and teaching the multitudes, as well as healing all their sick.

 - • The “saying” of the word of the Lord (vs. 1) is vital in helping people receive divine healing — “And how can they hear without someone preaching to them?”
 (Romans 10:14c)